Alexandru Tzigara-Samurcaș: Aman Museum and Bucharest University

+1910s projects and ASTRA conferencing

+A 1917 diary entry by historian Ioan C. Filitti condenses criticism of Tzigara-Samurcaș's intense networking: "[He] is no savant, not even when it comes to art, but he knew what our public longs for: smoke and mirrors.
+The popularization of science, the hosting of some exhibits, a number of sensational polemics, [...] and that's his reputation established.
+Clever, deft, he had made his way into the Brătianu house (which has to do with a shared taste for national art)."
 While in Rome, Tzigara was reputedly offered membership in the Freemasonry's Grand Orient de France, to whom many of Romanian colleagues belonged (see Freemasonry in Romania).
 The offer, Tzigara later claimed, was made by sculptor Ettore Ferrari, and included various perks and a promise that he would soon become a Masonic Grand Master.
 Although widely rumored to have taken up the offer, Nastasă writes, Tzigara was probably never a Freemason.
 Also in 1911, he was briefly President of a newly created professional association, the Romanian Writers' Society.

-1910s projects and ASTRA conferencing

 Tzigara's honors for 1912 included the Romanian Kingdom's Bene Merenti medal for services to culture.

 During much of that year, after some campaigning to obtain state funds, the art historian considered proposals for the Ethnography Museum's headquarters, also housed on Kiseleff.
 He and his colleagues looked into international proposals, from Heino Schmieden, Louis Blanc and others, but eventually settled for a design proposed to them by the Romanian native Ghica-Budești.
 The Neo-Brâncovenesc features of the building, researchers note, where themselves an attempt to highlight the return to a peasant model.
 This formed part of a greater urban planning effort undertaken, with Carol I's approval and the involvement of Neo-Brâncovenesc architects, throughout northern and central Bucharest, with the erecting of many new public buildings: the Palace of Justice, the CEC Palace, the Geology Museum etc. (see History of Bucharest).
 Despite the approval, and the ceremonial placement of a foundation stone, construction was remarkably slow or under-financed, and Tzigara, who came to resent Ghica-Budești, did not live to see its completion.

 Tzigara's scientific work for 1913, when he also attended the Tentoonstelling De Vrouw event in Amsterdam, includes a monograph on the Curtea de Argeș Cathedral Church.
 That year, as Romania joined the Second Balkan War coalition against the Kingdom of Bulgaria, and although spared from conscription, Tzigara volunteered for service in the Romanian Land Forces.
 He motivated this initiative by stating that his skill was needed for documenting the war and creating its archive.
 Tzigara served in the 4th Army Corps, under Crown Prince Ferdinand (Carol I's designated successor).